 Why do varicose veins make my legs ache?

 While most people think of varicose veins as more of a cosmetic issue than a health problem, they can actually lead to a number of serious complications if left untreated.
 When veins become blocked or when the valves fail to work properly, blood will pool in the legs.
 Over time, the pressure can cause the veins to become enlarged.
 This often leads to aching in the legs, swelling, difficulty sleeping, and can even result in wounds, ulcers, and dangerous blood clots.

-Though you may feel alone in your struggle to fall asleep at night, chronic venous disease in the legs is actually very common.
+Though you may feel alone in your struggle to fall asleep at night, a chronic venous disease in the legs is actually very common.
 50-55 percent of women and 40-45 percent of men have leg veins that don’t work properly.
 However, half of the women and men with venous insufficiency have varicose veins they can’t see.
-This means they may experience other symptoms of venous insufficiency, such as nighttime pain and swelling in the legs, with no physical evidence to show for it.
+This means they may experience other symptoms of venous insufficiencies, such as nighttime pain and swelling in the legs, with no physical evidence to show for it.